-The Corporation has an extendible, revolving term credit facility at \$250 million with a syndicate of Canadian banks.
-The ability of the Corporation to draw amounts under the facility in excess of \$225 million is subject to certain conditions and covenants being met by the Corporation to the satisfaction of the syndicate at the time of draw and thereafter, which may also trigger a borrowing base re-determination.
-The facility is available on a revolving basis until May 29, 2017.
-On May 29, 2017, at the Corporation's discretion, the facility is available on a non-revolving basis for a one-year period, at the end of which time the facility would be due and payable.
+As at December 31, 2017, the Corporation had an extendible, revolving term credit facility at \$305 million with a syndicate of Canadian banks.
+The facility is available on a revolving basis until May 28, 2018.
+On May 28, 2018, at the Corporation's discretion, the facility is available on a non-revolving basis for a one-year period, at the end of which time the facility would be due and payable.
 Alternatively, the facilities may be extended for a further 364-day period at the request of the Corporation and subject to the approval of the syndicate.
 As the available lending limits of the facilities are based on the syndicate's interpretation of the Corporation's reserves and future commodity prices, there can be no assurance that the amount of the available facilities will not decrease at the next scheduled review.
 Interest rates vary depending on the ratio of net debt to cash flow.
-The facility had an effective interest rate of prime plus 1.75 percent as at December 31, 2016 (December 31, 2015 - prime plus 1.50 percent).
+The facility had an effective interest rate of prime plus 1.90 percent as at December 31, 2017 (December 31, 2016 - prime plus 1.75 percent).